scrallex/score/README.md

 model's admit probability and support margin in the `reliability_trace` field of `eval_detail.jsonl`, making calibration diagnostics easy to audit.

+### Transformer-gated evaluation

+`scripts/reality_filter_eval.py` now loads the Transformer reliability head by default whenever `models/reliability_fever_attn_full.pt` (or a user-specified checkpoint) is available.
+Calibrated admit and margin thresholds are pulled from `results/analysis/calibration_summary.json`, so the CLI no longer needs manual tuning for FEVER, SciFact, or HoVer packs.
+Use `--disable-reliability` to fall back to the legacy token-support heuristic, or pass `--reliability-device cpu` when a GPU is unavailable.
+Each invocation writes Transformer-gated detail and summary artefacts under `results/eval/<pack>_transformer/`, keeping the original heuristic outputs untouched for comparison.
+When `--attention-output-dir` is provided, the trainer appends a UTC timestamp to the directory and logs the canonical path in `results/attention_logs.txt`, making it easy to locate the exact attention maps that fed a figure or report.
+Run `scripts/aggregate_attention_snapshots.py` to collapse those raw PNG sets into a single mean-intensity chart per run, update the log with the aggregated figure, and prune the bulky per-claim heatmaps before committing.

 ### Calibrating admit probabilities

 Two calibration steps are now baked into the workflow: